A drive through Indiantown on Beeline Highway will confirm there’s a reason you’ve never been there — there’s not much to it.

-Today, it’s a popular spot for locals for lunch and Sunday brunch and it’s now the place to gather to take the free tour of the nearby Barley Barber Swamp.
+Today, it’s a popular spot for locals for lunch and Sunday brunch.

 The place is full of charm, including a broad porch with inviting rocking chairs, a lobby with a handsome fireplace and a dining room with hardwood floors, a 12-foot pecky cypress ceiling and large arched windows.

-Sunday brunch is $14.95 and features many items, including a fried chicken and famous peach cobbler.
+Sunday brunch is a buffet that features many items, including a fried chicken and famous peach cobbler.
 You should make reservations, which are only accepted by phone: 772-597-3777.

 The inn is owned by Iris Pollack Wall and managed by her daughter Jonnie Flewelling.
 The family has owned the inn on and off since buying it in dilapidated condition in 1976.
 The “on and off” part is an amusing tale of a family that bought the inn, sold it, bought it back, sold it again and then bought it for a third time when Jonnie begged her father to do so.

-While Indiantown may be a long way to drive for fried green tomatoes, the inn makes a good stop when combined with a visit to Barley Barber Swamp, Dupuis or Corbett.
+While Indiantown may be a long way to drive for fried green tomatoes, the Seminole Inn makes a good stop when combined with a visit to Dupuis or Corbett.

 Historic Seminole Inn